vsp4/Dexter/README.md

 ## Bus Ticket Automate System (Ticket-omate)

-No more headache of taking bus tickets  or taking the tention for the change .
+No more headache of taking bus tickets  or taking the tention for keeping the change .
 No longer waiting in queue maintaing your balance against the inertia.
 Enter the bus have a seat and exit it.
-That's it  , Team Dexter will take care of all the rest .Using advance bluetooth enabled (BEACONS) smartcards we will recognize you and your bus-stand at your starting point as well as your destination and payments all through upi's .
-Ha  No Bus Conductor at all ! .You will  be verified  by  the random ticket checker's .but that's even very simple process of checking  , if you have your smartcard and if it's in the active state that's it.
+That's it  , Team Dexter will take care of all the rest .Using Bluetooth Low Energy (BEACONS) smartcards we will recognize you and your bus-stand at your starting point as well as your destination and payments all automated .Ha!
+No Bus Conductor at all ! .You will  be verified by the random ticket checker's and that's even a very simple process of checking i.i if you have your smartcard and if it's in the active state that's it.Our Smart server ensures that you are on the bus not somewhere else and ensures your departure as well.

 ## Advantages